Introduction: Smart Belt

 Tilt the Micro:bit to the left and it will show "L".
 I made the image of "L" to show that Micro:bit is tilting to the left.

 Tilt the Micro:bit to the right and it will show "R".
 I made the image of "R" to show that Micro:bit is tilting to the right.

 Step 17: Shake

 Shake the Micro:bit and it shows "Hello!" and image of duck.
 You also can customize the word or the image that I have already explained in previous step.

 Step 18: Wear and Show Off the Belt Gadget

 Put the micro:bit and battery holder into the case.
 Insert the belt to loop.
 Wear the belt to your waist.
 Finally, start attempting to play around with the micro:bit.
 It is very fun.

 I hope you like my instructable.
-Thank you very much for reading it and do not forget, "Please vote for me".
+Thank you very much for reading it.

 Runner Up in the